AAIR-lab/AAIR-JEDAI/README.md

-# AAIR Lab's JEDAI
+# JEDAI Explains Decision-Making AI

 ## Virtual Machine Image

-The recommended way of using JEDAI is to use pre-configured Virtual Machine image that is available here: https://bit.ly/2WccU4K
+The recommended way of using JEDAI is to use pre-configured Virtual Machine image that is available here: [https://bit.ly/2WccU4K](https://bit.ly/2WccU4K)

 To setup the system manually, you can use the steps given below:

+## Tutorial

+A short video tutorial on how to use JEDAI is available here: [https://bit.ly/3BmQugi](https://bit.ly/3BmQugi)

+## Running JEDAI

+Use this command to start JEDAI from the JEDAI source directory (~/JEDAI/ in VM Image).

+`./start_jedai.sh`

+Alternatively execute this command:

+`python3 manage.py runserver`

+The output of this command includes a link to the development server hosting the frontend.

+You can stop the execution anytime using this command from the JEDAI source directory (~/JEDAI/ in VM Image):

+`./stop_jedai.sh`

+## Installing JEDAI on a new system

-## Requirements
+### Requirements

 - Ubuntu 18.04
 - Python 2 and 3